som-bit/som-bit/README.md

 I pride myself on doing quality work and maintain excellent communication.
 Most of the time I work with Android Studio and some technologies I enjoy working with include Flutter, Java, C, firebase , SQL as well as native android development with Kotlin.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: Flutter / JAVA / Firebase / Kotlin / SQL